-Typically, the main pond at the complex is planted a handful of times from late winter into spring.
+Typically, the main pond (Pond 1) at the complex is planted a handful of times from late winter into spring.
 Some years the pond also has been stocked in the fall, but this isn’t as much of a sure thing as the early season trout fishing.

-The pond most recently stocked has been the southernmost pond, south of the complex at Gate 5.
+That stocked pond is south of the complex at Gate 5.
 Additional ponds are located north of the facilities.
 All have excellent bank access.

 If you are new to trout fishing, or brushing up on it, check out Trout Fishing: Basic How-To Techniques and Tips.